SwagSpikes/RockPaperScizors/README.md

-# RockPaperScizors
+# RockPaperScizors - the assignment
-the description decided to be lazy.
+a game and git guide i followed.